Key Trading Levels for The Week Ahead | Forexlive

 Monthly support at 134.12 and 133.47, resistance at 137.49.

-Price was range bound and held above the 134.12 monthly support last week.
-Will price continue to consolidate between 134.12 monthly support and 136.49 daily resistance this week?
+Price consolidated between 134.77 daily support and 136.79 daily resistance last week.
+Will price continue to consolidate between 134.77 daily support and 136.79 daily resistance this week?

 EURUSD Daily chart:

-Price rallied back to the 1.0600 level last week.
-Will price hold at the 1.0600 resistance level and move back below the 1.0522 monthly support level this week?
+Price rallied back to the 1.0727-57 weekly/daily resistance area last week.
+Will price move above the 1.0727-57 weekly/daily resistance area this week?

 GBPJPY Daily chart:

-Price was range bound and held above the 158.21 monthly support last week.
-Will price continue to consolidate between 158.21 monthly support and 161.85 daily resistance this week?
+Price consolidated between 157.99 daily support and 161.00 daily resistance last week.
+Will price continue to consolidate between 157.99 daily support and 161.00 daily resistance this week?

 GBPUSD Daily chart:

-Price rallied back to the 1.2500 level last week.
-Will price hold at the 1.2500 resistance level and move back below the 1.2411 daily support level this week?
+Price rallied back to the 1.2638 daily resistance level last week.
+Will price move above the 1.2638 daily resistance level or form a double top reversal pattern this week?

+This article was written by Duncan Cooper – Senior Market Strategist & Trading Mentor

 This content may have been written by a third party.
 ACY makes no representation or warranty and assumes no liability as to the accuracy or completeness of the information provided, nor any loss arising from any investment based on a recommendation, forecast or other information supplied by any third-party.
 This content is information only, and does not constitute financial, investment or other advice on which you can rely.